synergychen/mealogger-api/README.md

-# API for meal logging app
+# Serverless API for meal logging app

 Serverless API based on: